sourcenetwork/defradb/docs/cli/defradb_client_p2p_replicator_delete.md

-## defradb server-dump
+## defradb client p2p replicator delete

-Dumps the state of the entire database
+Delete a replicator.
+It will stop synchronizing

+### Synopsis

+Delete a replicator.
+It will stop synchronizing.

 ```
-defradb server-dump [flags]
+defradb client p2p replicator delete <peer> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for server-dump
+  -h, --help   help for delete
 ```

 ### Options inherited from parent commands